 London & Partners Board - Observer

 Justine founded and is Chair of the World Cities Culture Forum – a major global initiative on culture and the structure of cities involving 30 cities worldwide.
-She also played a lead role in the cultural programme for the London 2012 Olympic and Paralympic Games – staging the capital’s biggest ever festival with over 5000 events.
-Prior to the Mayor’s Office, Justine spent over a decade in the field of contemporary dance, producing, commissioning and running festivals and venues.
+She also played a lead role in the cultural programme for the London 2012 Olympic and Paralympic Games – staging the capital’s biggest ever festival with more than 5,000 events.
+Prior to the Mayor’s Office, Justine spent more than a decade in the field of contemporary dance: producing, commissioning and running festivals and venues.